 4. For more detailed guidance on the provision of aircraft-based observations in support of requirements for upper-air observations, see Guide to Aircraft-based Observations (in preparation).

-2.5.4 In the operation of AMDAR observing systems, Members should consult and adhere to WMO specifications and best practice.
+2.5.4

 Note: Some relevant specifications and guidance on practices include:

-(a) Guide to Aircraft-based Observations (in preparation);
+(a) Guide to Aircraft-based Observations

 (b) The AMDAR Onboard Software Functional Requirements Specification, which provides a standard for the meteorological functionality of AMDAR software applications and air-ground data formats;